-Editor’s note: Voters this year will elect the 45th president of the United States.
-This is the seventh in a series of 44 stories exploring past presidents’ attitudes toward Native Americans, challenges and triumphs regarding tribes, and the federal laws and Indian policies enacted during their terms in office.
+Editor’s note: Voters in 2016 elected the 45th president of the United States – Donald Trump.
+This was the seventh in a series of 44 stories exploring past presidents’ attitudes toward Native Americans, challenges and triumphs regarding tribes, and the federal laws and Indian policies enacted during their terms in office.

 Andrew Jackson took office with one goal set firmly in his mind: Indians must be moved “beyond the great river Mississippi.”

 Jackson, the seventh president of the United States, began implementing his policies even before his vice president arrived in Washington.
 Two weeks after taking the oath of office, Jackson sent a letter to the Creek Nation, appealing to them to move west “in order that my white and red children may live in peace.

 “Beyond the great river Mississippi, where a part of your nation has gone, your father has provided a country large enough for all of you, and he advises you to remove to it,” he wrote.
 “There your white brothers will not trouble you; they will have no claim to the land, and you can live upon it, you and all your children, as long as the grass grows or the water runs, in peace and plenty.”